-Since owls, bats, and raccoons are popular fall themed animals it seems like a great time to introduce nocturnal animals to the kids.
+Introduce nocturnal animals to your kids including owls, bats, and raccoons with these educational activities.
 Learning about nocturnal animals is fun because we don’t often get a chance to observe them like diurnal animals that are awake during the day.
 Using our free printable with 13 different animals (available to download at the end of this post) we put together three activities including a pretend game which will put the kids to sleep (*wink, wink*), a memory matching game, and a sorting activity for kids to learn more about animal classification.

 Nocturnal Animals Activities